theoutsider24/Twitter/BUILDLOG.md

 Haven't decided on a database yet so using an in-memory repository for now.

 Mostly following my usual pattern of splitting domain and service with an API layer to come later.

+I'm trying out `invoke` to help with the more complec test running required by the Behave test-runner.
+I'm also having a terrible time trying to get the dev container to pick up on file events, seems to be an issue with Docker Desktop in windows with WSL2.
+I'm going to try checking out the repo directly into a WSL2 distro and running from there, it's suggested that may work better.